A Complete Characterization of Pythagorean Hodograph Preserving Mappings: Introduction

 In this paper, we generalize this result to any dimension and address the more difficult necessity of the condition.
 More precisely, we show that a rational map $\Phi\colon\mathbb{R}^m\to\mathbb{R}^n$ is PH-preserving if and only if it is conformal and its dilation is a rational square.
 In the complex plane this becomes the factorization $\Phi'(z)=\Psi(z)^2$ with $\Psi$ rational/meromorphic; the zero-residue condition on $\Psi^2$ is precisely the obstruction to rational primitive, matching the construction-first viewpoint of complex analysis.
 In higher codimension the condition forces conformal immersions; in equal dimension $m=n\ge3$, Liouville rigidity yields Möbius transformations~\cite{Ahlfors1986}.

 Conceptually, the present results complement our recent quaternionic framework for minimal surfaces \cite{altavillaMSvCQ2025}.
 There we showed that isothermal minimal surfaces admit a complex-quaternionic representation by conjugation---mirroring PH preimage factorizations---and we related algebraic constructions to classical Weierstraß-Enneper data.
-Here, we show that the \emph{mapping} side of PH geometry is equally rigid: PH preservation is exactly conformality, with the planar classification driven by a square factorization of $\Phi'$ and a ``zero-residue'' condition ensuring rational primitives.
+Here, we show that the \emph{mapping} side of PH geometry is equally rigid: PH-preservation is exactly conformality, with the planar classification driven by a square factorization of $\Phi'$ and a ``zero-residue'' condition ensuring rational primitives.
 This places PH-preserving transformations and minimal-surface parametrizations within a unified algebraic-geometric pattern.

 Technically, the most involved part of our paper is the proof that the above condition for PH mappings is necessary.
-We combine a \emph{metric rigidity principle}, arising from the requirement that the images of all lines remain PH, with a single nonlinear PH test curve—the Tschirnhausen cubic \cite{MEEK1997299}—to show that the first fundamental form must be, pointwise, a scalar multiple of the identity.
+We combine a \emph{metric rigidity principle}, arising from the requirement that the images of all lines remain PH, with a single nonlinear PH test curve—the Tschirnhaus cubic \cite{MEEK1997299}—to show that the first fundamental form must be, pointwise, a scalar multiple of the identity.

 The remainder of our paper is organized as follows.
 Section~\ref{sec:definitions-results}, after fixing the notation, recalls and elaborates on the concepts of PH curves and PH-preserving mappings in Section~\ref{sec:definitions}.
-Section~\ref{sec:results} contains, while postponing parts of the proof, the precise formulation of our main result in Theorem~\ref{th:RmtoRn}, and then deduces from it several corollaries for special dimension cases.
+Section~\ref{sec:results} contains, while postponing parts of the proof, the precise formulation of our main result in Theorem~\ref{th:RmtoRn}, and then deduces from it several corollaries for special dimensions.
 Section~\ref{sec:examples} presents several interesting constructions that further elucidate our theoretical results and demonstrate their applicability.
-Section~\ref{sec:proofs} is devoted solely to the proof of the necessity statement of Theorem~\ref{th:RmtoRn}.
-Section~\ref{sec:planar}, after handling the trivial case $m=1$, proves the characterization for $m=2$ by combining the ``PH-preserving on lines $\implies$ metric rigidity'' mechanism with a single nonlinear PH test on the Tschirnhausen cubic \cite{MEEK1997299} to force full conformality.
-Section~\ref{sec:higher-dimensional} proves the higher-dimensional case by slicing the space into 2-planes, thereby reducing the problem to the 2D case.
-Finally, we conclude the paper in Section~\ref{sec:conclusions}.
+Section~\ref{sec:proofs} is devoted to proving the converse implication in Theorem~\ref{th:RmtoRn}.